 $ $

 In the first line, $\ket{\Psi^{0,0,0}}_{ABC}$ can be taken without loss of generality to be equal to the $\ket{W}$ state.
 The second line, $\ket{\Psi^{0,0,1}}_{ABC}$, is the output corresponding to a change of the input of C only.
 Hence, when we group A and B together, the reduced density matrix of AB must be the same for $\ket{\Psi^{0,0,0}}_{ABC}$ and $\ket{\Psi^{0,0,1}}_{ABC}$.
-The state $\ket{\Psi^{0,0,0}}_{ABC}$ can be written as \beq \ket{\Psi^{0,0,0}}_{ABC}= \frac{1}{\sqrt{3}} (\ket{10}_{AB} + \ket{01}_{AB}) \ket{0}_C + \frac{1}{\sqrt{3}} \ket{00}_{AB} \ket{1}_C . \eeq If change the relative phase between $\ket{100}$ and $\ket{010}$ it will change the density matrix $\rho_{AB}$ and hence be observable.
+The state $\ket{\Psi^{0,0,0}}_{ABC}$ can be written as \beq \ket{\Psi^{0,0,0}}_{ABC}= \frac{1}{\sqrt{3}} (\ket{10}_{AB} + \ket{01}_{AB}) \ket{0}_C + \frac{1}{\sqrt{3}} \ket{00}_{AB} \ket{1}_C . \eeq If we change the relative phase between $\ket{100}$ and $\ket{010}$ it will change the density matrix $\rho_{AB}$ and hence be observable.
 So by no-signalling the only phase change we can make (up to an overall phase) between $\ket{\Psi^{0,0,0}}_{ABC}$ and $\ket{\Psi^{0,0,1}}_{ABC}$ is on $\ket{001}$.
 We call this phase factor $e^{i \gamma}$.
 Continuing in a similar way, we see that the only non-signalling W-phase box is (up to overall phases) the one in the above table.

 Now the phases in the table are all local ($\alpha$ is present exactly when $x=1$, $\beta$ when $y=1$ etc).
-So not only are the W-phase C-Q boxes non-genuine, they need no non-local C-C box if we want to create them in a non-genuine way.
+So not only are the W-phase C-Q boxes non-genuine, they are LOSE i.e they need no non-local C-C box if we want to create them in a non-genuine way.
 They can be implemented by local unitaries acting on pre-shared W states.